Module 2 · Lesson 1

 rfl — Reflexivity

 rfl proves that something equals itself.
-It's the most fundamental tactic and often the first you'll learn.
+It's the most fundamental tactic in Lean 4 and often the first you'll learn.
+Despite its simplicity, understanding when and why it works is essential for mastering proof writing.

 The Basic Idea